Below are some frequently asked questions about Reno Celtic Celebration. As more come up, we will add them.

 What are the admission prices?

-Admission is $15 for a one day pass, or $25 for a two day pass.
+Admission is $15 for a day pass, or $75 for a car load of people.
 Children 12 and under are free when accompanied by an adult.
 No children under 12 will be admitted without a parent or responsible adult with them.

 What kind of food and drink are available in the park?